cludden/app-container/README.md

 ## Getting Started
 Below is a super simple example.
 See `/test/fixtures` for some more examples.

-Define some simple modules with dependencies.
+Define your code as modules that accept dependencies.

+using an asynchronous factory function...
 ```javascript
 // in config.js
 import someAsyncModule from 'some-async-module'